-1) Demonstrate an understanding of the basic knowledge of electrical quantities such as current, voltage, power, energy and frequency to understand the impact of technology in a global and societal context.
+1) Demonstrate an understanding of the basic knowledge of electrical quantities such as current,

-- 2) Demonstrate an understanding of basic concepts of analysis of simple DC and AC circuits used in electrical devices like generators, motors and transformers etc. - 3) Demonstrate an understanding of basic concepts of semiconductor material, electronics devices, and Digital electronics to perform the multidisciplinary tasks.
+2) Demonstrate an understanding of basic concepts of analysis of simple DC and AC circuits used in electrical devices like generators, motors and transformers etc.

+3) Demonstrate an understanding of basic concepts of semiconductor material, electronics devices, and Digital electronics to perform the multidisciplinary tasks.